chiragmadaan/stockresearch/README.md

 ```
 I've uploaded the latest earnings call transcript for [TICKER].

-Using the framework sections on Growth Drivers (3B), Hidden Gem
-Test (3C), and Catalysts (5A), analyze this transcript.
+Using the framework, analyze this transcript.
 Focus on:
+1. Which archetype(s) does this company fit based on the call?
-1. Is management guiding for accelerating or decelerating growth?
+2. Is management guiding for accelerating or decelerating growth?
-2. Any new products, markets, or partnerships mentioned?
+3. Any new products, markets, or partnerships mentioned?
-3. What risks or headwinds did they acknowledge?
+4. What risks or headwinds did they acknowledge?
-4. What's the overall tone — confident, cautious, or defensive?
+5. What's the overall tone — confident, cautious, or defensive?
 ```

 ---